 - All inspection, measuring and test equipment that can affect or determine product quality.
 This means that if you are using the instruments to verify the acceptance of a product whether to pass or fail based on the measured value you have taken, the instrument should be calibrated.

 - Equipment which, if out of calibration, would produce unsafe products.

 - Equipment which requires calibration because of an agreement.
-An example is a customer before progressing into a contract will see to it that the equipment that will produce their product are calibrated.
+An example is a customer before progressing into a contract will see to it that the equipment that will produce their product is calibrated.

 - All measuring and testing equipment (standards) having an effect on the accuracy or validity of calibrations.
 These are the master standards that we used to verify other instruments or equipment for their accuracy.

 When you have your measuring instruments calibrated, see to it that it has a calibration label where details of its calibration